Malga-Vision/SP-classification-ESAOTE/README.md

 # Standard-Plane Classification in US Liver Image Sequences

-A novel screening protocol of the liver with ultrasound (US) imaging devices is currently being proposed by SIRM (the italian society of medical radiology), in collaboration with Esaote (company producing medical devices).
-The protocol is based on a set of 5 standardized probe movements, hence providing a same number of US videos which represent scans of single liver parts.
+The goal of this project is to propose a method to automatically detect and classify standard planes (SP) in liver ultrasound (US) videos.
 The operator - commonly a nurse - should detect the most informative images within each US video, in order to later provide them to physicians for diagnostic purposes.
 Such frames are known as standard planes and are identified by the presence of specific anatomical structures within the image.
-Given the nature of this imaging technique (being highly noisy and subject to device settings and manual skills of the operator) and the resulting challenge of recognizing anatomical structures (often not clearly visible even by expert physicians), the standard plane detection task is non-trivial and strongly operator dependent.
+Given the nature of this imaging technique (being highly noisy and subject to device settings and manual skills of the operator) and the resulting challenge of recognizing anatomical structures (often not clearly visible even by expert physicians), the standard plane detection task is non-trivial and strongly operator-dependent.
 Nonetheless, one aspect that seems to aid expert users is the temporal evolution of the data within the performed motion scan (combined with some prior background knowledge of human anatomy).
-Our aim is hence to develop a deep learning pipeline for the automatic classification of single frames (standard planes) within US image sequences.
+Our aim is hence to develop a deep learning pipeline for the automatic classification SP from single frames and sequences of frames within US videos.

 We start by following a 2D approach with a 2D CNN architecture named SonoNet [[1]](#1), which proved to achieve state-of-the-art results on US fetal standard plane detection task.
 As a first later approach concerning the usage of time information,